 And I wondered, too, at Tell’s ignorance of who Heth was.
 Of course, he’s so self-centered that the information about her could have been available – even if she was preoccupied with North business for a couple of decades – and he just didn’t pay any attention to it.
 (In favor of learning about more important things, such as which are the best imported beers.
 Heh.)

 I wondered about that too.
 He strikes me as more of an imported brandy sort -- too much of a snob to quaff ale! ;)

 As far as Tolkien’s emphasis on the non-changing quality of the elves, I wonder how much of it was an outgrowth of the tumultuous changes going on in his life: two world wars, the rapid mechanization and industrialization of Europe, etc. I think he romanticized the elves’ wish to maintain the status quo because that’s what he often wished for in his own life.
 For certain there’s overtones of that in “Letters by JRRT.”
 He was not very impressed with most of the modern conveniences becoming popular at the time, and thought (if I remember correctly) that the mechanization of the world was “soulless.”

 I think you're absolutely right there.
 His reasons for taking that stance I don't question; it's just a problem in his constructs.

 Good grief, it’s a good thing Isabeau doesn’t mind these long esoteric dissertations, as I certainly seem to have trouble letting go of all this and just waiting patiently for her to resolve it for us...

 I know, thank goodness she's so welcoming of others' opinions!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter three five three two as a four place number.
+In the field marked validation number, enter nine five nine eight as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved